 - Kuthiyottam: This special festival is celebrated by the boys below the age of 12.
 It is performed in expectance of internal and external beauty, health, wealth and happiness.
 These boys are believed to be Goddess Mahisasurmardini’s wounded soldiers.
 On the 3rd day of the festival, these young boys start a seven-day penance to purify themselves.
 The penance includes ing at the temple.
 They also sleep on mats.
 Observe strict diet and prostrate 1008 times before the Goddess every morning.

 - Thalappoli: This festival is for the girls below the age of 12.
 The event starts on the Pongal day.
 Girls in traditional attire worship the Goddess.
 The festival gives internal and external beauty, health, wealth and happiness.

 - Vilakkukettu: This festival takes place from the 1st to the 9th day of the Pongala festival.
 Vilakkukettu refers to the decorated structures.
 These structures contain images and idols of the Goddesses.
 Devotees carry the structures every night of the festival to the temple.
 Musicians play traditional chendamelam music at the festival.

 - The Divine Procession: This is a grand procession.
 This procession consists of bright lights and colourful festoons.
 Devotees perform peacock dance, poykuthira dance, kolkali, theyyam and kumbha dance.
 They also display Kuthiyottam and Panchavadyam art forms.
 The deity of Goddess Attukal Bhagavathy is carried on a decked up elephant.
 The procession goes from the Attukal Bhagavathy Temple to the Sastha Temple of Manacaud.
 This festival is an integral part of the Kuthiyottam.
-The penance of the boys start after the procession.
+The penance of the boys starts after the procession.